 WBOY - A History

-WBOY-AM 1470 Tarpon Springs – WBOY was a 5-kilowatt daytimer licensed to Tarpon Springs in 1953 that operated from studios in Clearwater.
-It was owned by WBOY, Inc. (A. H. Turner president and GM).
+WBOY-AM 1470 Tarpon Springs – WBOY was a 5-kilowatt daytimer licensed to Tarpon Springs that went on the air in 1954 from studios in the WBOY Building on U.S. 19 in Clearwater.
+It was owned by WBOY, Inc. (Amherst H. Turner, president and GM).
 In 1956 the station was sold to Freede-Miller Broadcasting (Hal M. Freede, president) and became WDCL.

 (Please contact us if you have additional information to share about WBOY.)